 Running the course online

-It’s easy to run the Parenting for Faith course online to allow more people to attend or as an alternative to replace your Sunday services or normal small group, whilst we have to social distance.
+It’s easy to run the Parenting for Faith course online to allow more people to attend or as an alternative to a normal small group if meeting in person is not feasible.

 You run it exactly as you would run a course where people meet in person, only you see each other and interact virtually.
 The course leader will play the video on their screen, and use the screen sharing option so that other people can see it on theirs (for more information about screen sharing see below).